hpcw/hpcw.github.io/index.md

 ### On-Demand

-The streamed videos are going to be released on Youtube at the day of the virtual workshop event (6/25).<br>
+The streamed videos are going to be released on Youtube at the day of the virtual workshop event (6/25) for on-demand consumption.<br>
-**Once released discussion can be held in the #hpcw20 channel referenced above.**
+**Once released, discussion can be held in the #hpcw20 channel referenced above.**

 ## Agenda